 It’s important to check your governing documents first before you plan HOA budgets.
 By doing so, you can ensure you’re following the proper guidelines set forth by the association.
 Failure to abide by the governing documents can result in legal consequences for the board and the HOA.

 HOA Budget Template

-Here is an example of HOA annual budget which you can use as a guide:
+Here is an example of the HOA annual budget that you can use as a guide:

 HOA Budgets Serve a Purpose